codinglabsong/reddit-user-mimic-bot-end2end/README.md

 - Upgrade the model architecture to Bart-Large.
 - Increase the LoRA rank (r).
 - Train for more epochs.
+- Use a better evaluation metric like RougeL for early stopping.

 ## Data Preprocessing